sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 key = "AUTO_TECHSUPPORT|global"
 state = enabled|disabled;
-cooloff = 300;    # Minimum Time in seconds, between two successive techsupport invocations by the script.
+cooloff = 300;    # Minimum Time in seconds, between two successive techsupport invocations by the script. max_dumps = 3;    # Maximum number of Techsupport dumps, which can be present on the switch.
+                    If a new request to create a techsupport comes in, the oldest one will be deleted.
 ```

 #### State DB